funkia/turbine/README.md

 We define `counterView` as div-element with some text and two buttons inside.
 Since `div` returns a component `counterView` is a component.
-And a Funnel application is just a component so we have a complete application.
+And a Turbine application is just a component so we have a complete application.
 We run the application on the last line when we call `runComponent`.
 It is an impure function that takes a selector, a component and runs the component with the found element as parent.
 You